-1 Introduction
+1. Introduction

 Gear grinding is the final operation of the gear teeth machining, providing high accuracy and quality of the finished surfaces.
 Traditionally, gear grinding operations are carried out by the milling method in milling cutters.
 Using high porosity abrasive wheels can significantly reduce the power and thermal tension of gear grinding; eliminate the formation of thermal damage, microcracks and other temperature defects on the finished surfaces.
-However, the machining productivity is relatively low, and in practice that leads to forcing cutting conditions, and as a result, decreasing the accuracy and quality of the machined surfaces.
-Therefore, instead of milling, gear grinding technology using the profile copy method is being increasingly used, implementing a scheme of high-performance deep grinding.
+However, the machining productivity is relatively low, and in practice that leads to forcing cutting conditions, and as a result, decreasing accuracy and quality of the machined surfaces.
+Therefore, instead of milling, gear grinding technology using the profile copy method is being used increasingly, implementing a scheme of high-performance deep grinding.
 In this case, the stock removal is carried out in one or several passes of the grinding wheel, which reduces the additional machining time for a rotary table in comparison with gear grinding in milling cutters.
-The main disadvantage of this gear grinding technology is the relatively low machining accuracy, which is mainly due to the uneven removed stock on both sides of the grinding wheel.
+The main disadvantage of this gear grinding technology is the relatively low machining accuracy, which is mainly due to uneven removed stock on both sides of the grinding wheel.
 The reason for this is the occurrence of thermoelastic deformations of the teeth during its thermal or/and chemical treatment and improper wheel installation in the machined gear wheel space.
-As a result, elastic displacements occur in the technological system, causing machining errors.
-In addition, uneven removed stock leads to increased thermal tension during grinding, as well as to the occurrence of temperature defects on the machined surfaces which requires a reduction in machining productivity.
-Regarding this, it is necessary to theoretically substantiate the conditions for increasing the efficiency of the gear grinding technology using the profile copy method.
+As a result, elastic displacements occur in the technological system that cause machining errors.
+In addition, uneven removed stock leads to increased thermal tension while grinding and to the occurrence of temperature defects on the machined surfaces that requires a reduction in machining productivity.
+Regarding this, it is necessary to substantiate theoretically the conditions for increasing the efficiency of gear grinding technology using the profile copy method.

-2 Literature Review
+2. Literature review

-The studies of gear grinding rules by the profile copy method have been paid less attention than the milling method in the scientific and technical literature [1, 2].
-Meanwhile, the published works [3-5] revealed significant technological capabilities of this progressive gear grinding technology, which is implemented most fully on modern CNC gear grinding machines.
-In the work [6] we can see that specific example show the feasibility of measuring the accuracy parameters of machined gears using a coordinate measuring machine, which provides more accurate adjustment of the gear grinding machine and thereby reduces processing errors.
-However, there is no theoretical analysis of the conditions for increasing the accuracy and machining parameters in these works, which does not allow to provide a scientifically substantiated selection of rational gear grinding parameters.
+The studies of gear grinding rules by the profile copy method have been paid less attention than milling method in the scientific and technical literature [1, 2].
+Meanwhile, the published works [3-5] revealed significant technological capabilities of this progressive gear grinding technology, which are implemented most fully on modern CNC gear grinding machines.
+In the work [6] we can see that The specific examples show the feasibility of measuring the accuracy parameters of machined gears using a coordinate measuring machine, which provides more accurate adjustment of the gear grinding machine and thereby reduce processing errors.
+However, there is no theoretical analysis of the conditions for increasing the accuracy and machining parameters in these works, which does not allow providing scientifically substantiated selection of rational gear grinding parameters.
 There are no theoretical solutions defining ways to increase the accuracy and processing parameters to a level that exceeds the level achieved by gear grinding using the rolling method.

-Particularly valuable is the work [7] devoted to gear hobbling at finishing operations; however, it does not provide a comparison of this technology with modern gear grinding technologies.
+Particularly valuable is the work [7] devoted to gear hobbing at finishing operations; however, it does not provide comparison of this technology with modern gear grinding technologies.

 The work [8] is devoted to the analytical determination of the cutting force during grinding and turbine blade machining.
-Nevertheless, it gives no calculation and analysis of elastic displacements that occur in the technological system under the influence of cutting forces, which, as a rule, predetermine the parameters of machining accuracy during gear grinding.
-The same conclusion can be made regarding the works [9, 10] devoted to the experimental determination of the cutting force during grinding and turbine blade machining.
+Nevertheless, it gives no calculation and analysis of elastic displacements that occur in the technological system under the influence of cutting forces, which, as a rule, predetermine the parameters of machining accuracy while gear grinding.
+The same conclusion can be made regarding the works [9, 10] devoted to the experimental determination of the cutting force when grinding and turbine blade machining.